Education of Health Professionals in Nursing (Master)

 First professional degree:

 Master’s programmes for Education of Health Professionals start in the winter semester.
-The closing date for applications is 15 July.
-If you are unable to present documentary evidence of your Bachelor’s degree by then, you may submit a transcript plus a statement of your average grade.
-Information about deadlines and the minimum required achievements can be found on our website, together with the current cut-off date, by which time you must have presented proof of your Bachelor’s degree.
+The closing date for applications is 15 August.
+If you are unable to present documentary evidence of your Bachelor’s degree by then, you may submit a transcript with at least 150 CP plus a statement of your average grade.
+The current cut-off date, by which time you must have presented proof of your Bachelor’s degree is 15 December.

 Initial vocational training in health and nursing care, paediatric health and nursing care, midwifery or elderly care.